 Stronghold is a 1993 Dungeons & Dragons licensed game from SSI.
-As the game's subtitle indicates, it is a "kingdom simulator" in concept and has more in common with Sim- and Civ- games, and the later Majesty series, than with the earlier gold-box D&D RPGs.
+As the game's subtitle indicates, it is a "kingdom simulator" in concept and has more in common with the Sim and Civilization games, and the later Majesty series, than with the Gold Box D&D role-playing games of old.

 In Stronghold, the player must manage the resources of a kingdom, building structures to attract heroes and produce various effects.
-Heroes (including Mages, Clerics, Thieves, Fighters, Elves, Dwarves and Halflings) were not controlled directly by the player but rather were influenced by the player's actions and focus (again, this game's influence on the later Majesty is evident).
+Heroes (including Mages, Clerics, Thieves, Fighters, Elves, Dwarves and Halflings) were not controlled directly by the player but rather were influenced by the player's actions and focus.

 Heroes in the game gain experience, equip upgraded armor and weapons, learn spells and assist in construction, farming, mining and combat.
 As new structures are built, new upgrades are unlocked and additional resources can be utilized or harvested more efficiently.